 Plushie of the Week #7 – Toodles (and the Three Musketeer turtle siblings)

 The three of them were an integral part of the Main Crew, which also included Tigey, Ducky, Cruiser, Ally, and Orson.
-The last two haven’t been introduced yet, because I don’t have pictures of them until I next visit the family house and try to find them to get pictures.
+The last two haven’t been introduced yet, because I don’t have pictures of them until I next visit the family house and try to find them to get pictures (June 2022 edit: they’re now added).
 I don’t have many pictures of Toodles either, but my siblings sent some, and a couple of them follow.
 First, this is a normal shot of Toodles:

 And then a close-up of him as he peers into the camera: